-Rosemary is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Rosemary is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant grayish green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways:

 Planting & Growing

 Rosemary will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.